View energy consumption in Activity Monitor on Mac

 Time on AC (plugged in): Time elapsed since your Mac was plugged into an AC power point.

 Time remaining (unplugged): The estimated amount of battery time remaining.
+If your battery is fully charged, this field says Battery Is Charged.

 Time on battery (unplugged): The amount of time that’s elapsed since your Mac was plugged into an AC power point.